aupasana/vedanta-old/index.md

 # vedānta

 The traditional study of vedānta -- through shastra -- is summarized below.
-See [here](pages/approach) for some additional details and resources.
+A few more details and resources [can be found here](pages/approach).

 #### First, the basics